Nvidia Blackwell and GeForce RTX 50-Series GPUs: Rumors, specifications, release dates, pricing, and everything we know (updated)

 Given everything we've said so far, it should hopefully be clear that there's very little official information on Blackwell currently available.
 The Nvidia hack in 2022 gave us the Blackwell name and some potential codenames, but that was over two years ago, and a lot can change in that time.
 Plus, the details on Blackwell were pretty thin in the first place.

 Something else to chew on is the NV-HBI dual-chip solution for the Blackwell B200 that we mentioned earlier.
-Perhaps the top-tier Blackwell GB202 will take the same approach and have two GB203 chips linked via NV-HBI.
+Perhaps the top-tier Blackwell GB202 could take the same approach and have two GB203 chips linked via NV-HBI.
 That would allow Nvidia to keep the actual die size of the fastest chips in check while simultaneously providing for much higher levels of performance.
+But packaging costs for NV-HBI would likely make that only necessary if a full GB202 die can't otherwise fit within the reticle limit.
+And that doesn't seem to be the case, with a rumored 744mm^2 die size.

-We'll include both potential variants of GB202 in our speculative specs table for now, along with estimated names and specs elsewhere.
+Here's our updated speculative specs table, with estimated names and specs as appropriate.
 The large number of question marks should make it clear that we do not have any hard information at present.

 Stay On the Cutting Edge: Get the Tom's Hardware Newsletter